Francescolis/Xpandables.Net/README.md

 ```

-## OperationResult
+## IOperationResult

 Allows to create methods that return the status of an execution.

->This type contains all properties according to the result of the method execution.
+>This interface contains all properties according to the result of the method execution.
 Some of those properties let you determine for example if the result instance is generic, a collection of errors,
 the status code or the value of the execution.
 The status code here is the one from the ***System.Net.HttpStatusCode***.